-The primary symptoms of surgical site infections are redness and pain at the surgical site, cloudy fluid draining from wound, and fever.
+The primary symptoms of surgical site infections are redness and pain at the surgical site, cloudy fluid draining from the wound and fever.
 Surgical wound infections will become red and inflamed if infection occurs.

 When surgical site infections do occur they can raise treatment costs substantially.
 This is due to the fact that they necessitate prolonged hospitalization, antibiotic treatment, diagnostic care, and in rare cases, additional surgery.

-Skin at and around the surgical site should be washed with an antibacterial soap, prior to the patient’s arrival in the operating room.
+The skin at and around the surgical site should be washed with a bar of antibacterial soap, prior to the patient’s arrival in the operating room.
 The patient should also be sure to wear a fresh, clean hospital gown to the surgery.
 Even though the surgical site will be dressed post-procedure, this will reduce any additional exposure is critical to reducing infection rates as much as possible.

-During surgery, the anaesthesiologist may be of more use in preventing infection than the surgeon.
+During surgery, the anesthesiologist may be of more use in preventing infection than the surgeon.
 There is evidence that maintaining normothermia and supplementing with oxygen can help to reduce the risk of surgical infection.
-Consulting with the anaesthesiologist prior to surgery in order to develop an ideal procedure can be useful.
+Consulting with the anesthesiologist prior to surgery in order to develop an ideal procedure can be useful.

-While concern for maintaining sterile surgical tools and a sterile field are certainly important, it is also imperative to consider that most contamination comes from the patient’s own microbiology.
-Bacteria, yeast and viral strains living on the patient’s skin are the primary source of contamination.
+While concern for maintaining sterile surgical tools and a sterile field is certainly important, it is also imperative to consider that most contamination comes from the patient’s own microbiology.
+Bacteria, yeast, and viral strains living on the patient’s skin are the primary sources of contamination.